George W. Auch

-George W. Auch (1868-1937) was a builder, educator, and politician from Detroit, Michigan.
+George W. Auch (1868 – 1937) was an American builder, educator, and politician from Detroit, Michigan.
 He was the president of the Detroit school board and served as a city alderman.

 Early life

 Auch was born in 1868 in Sebewaing, Michigan, the son of Sebewaing founder J.J.F.
 Auch.
 In 1890, George Auch began his studies at Addison College, a Lutheran teacher's college in Addison, Illinois.
 He graduated in 1893 and began teaching at Bethany Lutheran School on Detroit's east side.

 By 1908, Auch and his wife Sofia had nine children, and he decided his teacher's salary wasn't enough to provide for his family.
 He quit his teaching job and started a construction business with Herman Winkler.
 The firm of Winkler and Auch began by working on small residential construction projects.
 However, by 1912, they were constructing schools, churches, and larger commercial buildings.

 Politics and public service

 In 1913, Auch was elected school inspector, an office he held until 1917.
 He was elected president of the Detroit School Board twice during that time, and served as an officer of the National Education Association.
-He served as alderman of the city of Detroit from 1916-1918, running as a Republican.
+He served as alderman of the city of Detroit from 1916 to 1918, running as a Republican.